2.2 Message send definitions

 Transcript show: 'Hello World!'; newLine; show: 'I am Cuising'

 The Transcript class is frequently helpful in presenting useful information when developing an application.
-An alternative to the Ctrl-d (Do it) shortcut is Ctrl-p (Print it), which executes the script and prints the result direcly in the Workspace.
+An alternative to the Ctrl-d (Do it) shortcut is Ctrl-p (Print it), which executes the script and prints the result directly in the Workspace.

 In the Example 2.4, we have requested no special result.
-Selecting the text and typing Ctrl-p results in the default, which is to return the object to which a message is sent, in this case the Transcript.
+Selecting the text and typing Ctrl-p results in the default, which is to return the object to which a message is sent, in this case, the Transcript.